GBrachetta/guillermo/TESTING.md

 ## Responsiveness

+> - *As a user I would like to have a pleasant experience in whichever device I use so I can visit regardless of where I do it from.*

 ## Navbar

-- **User story tested**
+- **User stories tested**

-> As a user I would like to navigate the site easily so I can quickly find what I look for.
+> - *As a user I would like to navigate the site easily so I can quickly find what I look for.*
+> - *As a user I would like to see clearly what's in my shopping bag at all times so I don't forget to checkout.*

-- Tests
+- **Tests performed**
   - Click on all the nav links and make sure they all point to the desired destination.
     - *Verdict: passed.* :white_check_mark:
   - Check navbar on different devices and make sure it collapses when required.